Lab 1 - Getting Started with GEE - Hello World

 The Save button in the Code Editor

-If this is your first time using the Code Editor, you will be prompted to create a home folder.
-This is a folder in the cloud where all your code will be saved.
-You can pick a name of your choice, but remember that it cannot be changed and will forever be associated with your account.
-A good choice for the name would be your Google Account username.
+If this is your first time using the Code Editor, you'll be prompted to create a home folder.
+This is your cloud storage location for all your code.
+Choose a name carefully— it cannot be changed later.
+A good choice is your Google Account username.

-Finally, you can save your script inside the newly created repository.
-Enter the name "hello_world" and click OK.
+Finally, save your script with the name "hello_world" and click OK.

 Save script dialog